AbdullahSaif-code/AbdullahSaif-Code/README.md

 <h3 align="center"> 🚀 About Me </h3>
 <p align="center">
-I’m a passionate developer with a focus on Machine Learning, Python development.
+I’m a passionate developer focusing on machine learning and Python development.
 With experience in creating innovative AI projects and building dynamic web applications using Flask, I thrive on solving real-world problems.
 </p>

 ---